Annuities and taxes

 To make the most of an annuity, it’s important to consider their general tax rules.

 In this article:

 Taxes are determined by the specific type of annuity you purchase -- either qualified or non-qualified.
-With a qualified annuity, you fund your annuity with pre-tax dollars, though Roth annuities are funded with after tax money.
+With a qualified annuity, you generally fund your annuity with pre-tax dollars, though Roth annuities are funded with after tax money.
 Non-qualified annuities are funded with post-tax dollars.
 This also affects the tax treatment of your payouts.

 - Funding: Qualified annuities are generally funded with pre-tax dollars, however Roth annuities are funded with after tax money.

 - Other considerations: If you invest in an annuity to fund a retirement plan or an IRA, the annuity will not provide additional tax deferral benefits for that retirement plan or IRA plan.

 - Funding: Non-qualified annuities are funded with post-tax dollars and grow tax deferred.

 - Distributions: Non-qualified annuities are exempt from required minimum distribution guidelines.
 Once you start taking distributions from a non-qualified annuity, any interest or earnings within the annuity will be distributed before the premium or principal amount.